arpruss/custom-brainlink-firmware/README.txt

     given in order of pin number.
 Send '*' to terminate the stream.

   c pin(1 byte) stream(1 byte) rumble(1 byte)
     Get a data report from a GameCube controller on the specified digital pin (ASCII '0' through '9').
-If stream is other than '0', then the data is continuously streamed.
+If stream is bigger than zero, then the data is continuously streamed, with a delay in milliseconds specified by stream.
+At least 2 is recommended.
 If rumble is other than '1', then the rumble motor is turned on.
 In streaming mode, you can send '*' to exit streaming, 'R' to rumble, and 'r' to turn off rumble.

   u pin(1 byte) pull(1 byte)
     Specified pull-up/pull-down/float for the specified digital pin.
 Default is float (and this may be needed for some other functions).